CUT&RUN vs. CUT&Tag : Which One is Right for You?

 Regardless of target, we recommend trying CUT&RUN first, since this is a more robust assay (see Figure 1) and will give you reliable results for comparison to CUT&Tag.
-In addition, CUT&RUN is compatible with both cells and nuclei (vs. only nuclei for CUT&Tag), as well as diverse cell types, fixation conditions, and targets.
-CUT&RUN can also resolve DNA binding motifs with base pair resolution.
+In addition, CUT&RUN is compatible with diverse cell types, fixation conditions, and targets, and can resolve DNA binding motifs with base pair resolution.

-We recommend CUT&Tag for certain applications, including histone PTM profiling from native (unfixed) cell populations and studies in which many samples need to be processed in a time- and cost-effective manner.
+We recommend CUT&Tag for select applications, including histone PTM profiling from native (unfixed) cell populations and studies in which many samples need to be processed in a time- and cost-effective manner.
 Single cell assay development is also a potential application for CUT&Tag, but has yet to be developed and rigorously tested at EpiCypher.
-CUT&Tag is definitely for the more seasoned researcher, who is comfortable with immunotethering approaches.
+CUT&Tag is definitely for the more seasoned researcher, who is comfortable with epigenomic mapping approaches.

 For both assays, we suggest performing your first experiment with the optimal input (see Table 1), and to always include positive (i.e. H3K4me3 or H3K27me3) and negative (i.e. anti-Rabbit IgG) controls.
 EpiCypher offers all the reagents you need to get started, including enzymes and reliable antibodies for assay controls.

 You can always reach out to EpiCypher for help with setting up your CUT&RUN and/or CUT&Tag experiments, and for advice on which assay to use!

 - Henikoff S et al. Profiling the epigenome at home. bioRxiv, (2020)

 - Meers MP et al. Improved CUT&RUN chromatin profiling tools.
 Elife 8, (2019).
 PMID:31232687